nerdyRico303/workspace_python/README.md

 -   Flask
 -   Pandas
--   PostgreSQL (data from CSV files is fetched into a PostgreSQL database before display)
+-   PostgreSQL (data from CSV files is selectively fetched into a PostgreSQL database before display)
+-   Html (Web Paging: Dividing a large web content into smaller sections)

 ### 2. web_translator